 However, the EPA and Services determine risks to listed species differently and quite independently, resulting in disagreements between the two agencies.
-Hence, along with the USDA, they asked the National Research Council (NRC) to examine the scientific and technical issues related to determining risks to listed species from registered pesticides.
+Hence, they asked the National Research Council (NRC) to examine the scientific and technical issues related to determining risks to listed species from registered pesticides.
 The NRC convened the Committee on Ecological Risk Assessment which prepared this report.
 The committee comprised of people in academia, consulting firms, and a state regulatory agency.

 The two laws and why they clash with one another